tong-ece-cmu/Unnamed-Simulator/README.md

 ## Tool box

 **assembler.py** is a RISC-V assembler I wrote.
 It compiles assembly into machine code in mem file format.
 I used it to compile assembly test cases.
+Create a new program string in the python script, point the asem variable to the new program string, and hit the run button of your python IDE to print machine code in console.

+**SIEMENS ModelSim PE Student Edition** is the simulator I currently use.

-**Xilinx Vivado** is the simulator I currently use.
+**Xilinx Vivado** is the simulator I used for **architecture01** and part of **architecture03**.

 **System C Visual Studio** is the simulator I used for **architecture02**.